valium007/smOS/README.md

 cargo build -Z build-std=core,panic_abort
 ./run.sh
 ```
-to build the kernel and make the iso to boot in bochs
+to build the kernel and make the iso to boot in qemu